 Tech Transfer While biomedical research has made great strides in the lab, there is often an unmet need to make this research clinically practical.
 I am a Penn Center for Innovation Fellow where I work directly with Technology Licensing Officers to evaluate invention disclosures.
-We also launched a startup and I hope to see my thesis work transform into a clinical device.
 I've also been a part of the Penn Biotech Consulting Group and mentored student groups in the Y-Prize competition on commercializing droplet-microfluidic based research.
+In 2017, I got to go to Silicon Valley through the SVB Trek to meet VCs, angel investors, and founders to learn about the process of tech transfer and the financing behind all of it - a very inspiring week!

 Animations for Science